By accepting you will be accessing a service provided by a third-party external to https://www.nicholasjennings.com/

 As most fans know, the Jimi Hendrix Experience performed twice in Toronto: once at the Canadian National Exhibition on Feb.
 24, 1968, on a bill with England’s Soft Machine and Toronto’s own Paupers; and again at Maple Leaf Gardens on May 3, 1969.
 It was during the latter visit that Hendrix was busted by the RCMP for allegedly “illegally possessing narcotics.”
 He returned to the city twice that year for his preliminary hearing and trial.

 What is less well known is that Hendrix may have performed in Toronto as early as 1966.
-Before he became a star, Hendrix served as a sideman in numerous bands, performing with r&b acts like Little Richard and the Isley Brothers.
+Before he became a star, Hendrix, then known as Jimmy James, served as a sideman in numerous bands, performing with r&b acts like Little Richard and the Isley Brothers.
 On May 6, 1966, Hendrix played with a house band at Manhattan’s Prelude Club for an Atlantic Records party to celebrate Percy Sledge’s success.
 Various Atlantic stars paid tribute to Sledge, including Esther Phillips and Wilson Pickett.
 When Pickett got up to perform his hit “In the Midnight Hour,” Hendrix, dressed in bow-tie and tuxedo and playing a Fender Jazzmaster guitar upside down, was in his band backing him.
 The image of Pickett and Hendrix onstage together was captured by William “PoPsie” Randolph, the preeminent paparazzo photographer of the New York music scene.

 Just over two weeks later, Pickett performed for the first time in Canada, appearing at Club 888 in Toronto’s Masonic Temple, at the corner of Yonge and Davenport.
 Club 888 was the forerunner of the Rock Pile, the city’s storied psychedelic ballroom where Led Zeppelin, Frank Zappa and others performed.
 Club 888, run by Norm Muir, who’d been holding dances across Toronto under the title “Norm’s Rock, had begun featuring Toronto r&b bands as well as local rock and pop acts.
 But landing “Wicked Wilson” was a major coup and the advertisement that ran in the Toronto Telegram plugging his May 25th appearance, screamed “The One & Only – The Greatest – R & B Artist.”